systronics/ai360trading/aboutme.md

 <blockquote class="full-width"><p>Amit Kumar | Systronics.
 A Tech Blogger, Tech Savy, Tech Engineer</p></blockquote>

-I am Amit Kumar, a Blogger, Tech-savy.
-My nick name is Systronics.
+Myself Amit Kumar from Haridwar, INDIA.
+I am a Blogger, an author, a writer and a tech engineer.
+My social nick name is Systronics.
 I love to share my thoughts and ideas through my blogs and websites.
-My hobby is  online surfing in deep way.
-I help to earn money online without investment through mobile or computer.
-I like to help and suggest to my readers and followers.
-I am from Haridwar, INDIA.<br>
+My hobby is  online surfing using underground search engine.
+I love to learn much more about technology.
+As much i learnt through internet, i share all from my website name googlepass and on my social profile name systronics.
+I also shared for newbie that how can they earn money through online with a computer or andoid mobile without investment.
+I alwasy like to help and support my subscribers, readers and followers.<br>

 <h2>My Other Blogs and Websites</h2>
 <a href="http://www.googlepass.blogspot.com/">http://www.googlepass.blogspot.com</a><br>